Style Icons and the Classic Navy Peacoat

 The Investment Pieces

 A great suggestion shared with us on Instagram by @danhogston.
 As with almost everything Private White makes, they’ve used the best of the best for their interpretation of the classic peacoat.
-Made in their Manchester, England factory using a heavy 30oz, 100% melton wool, the front closes in 6X2 configuration with genuine horn buttons.
+Made in their Manchester, England factory using a heavy 30oz, 100% melton wool, the front closes in 6X3 configuration with genuine horn buttons.
 Around the back, they’ve added a button adjustable half-belt to fine tune the fit.
 Inside there are two large pockets that close with RiRi zippers to keep valuables secure.
-And the over-sized lapels and collar can be secured to provide plenty of protection in harsher weather conditions.
+And the over-sized lapels can be buttoned up to provide plenty of protection in harsher weather conditions.
 You’ll find sizes 2 (XS) to 8 (XXXL) on their website, although they are currently sold out of size 5 (Large).

 If you have a favorite classic navy peacoat you’d like to share, let us know all about it in the comments below!
 And remember to check us out on Facebook, Pinterest, and Instagram for more style advice, inspiration and info on where to find the latest deals!

 The featured image used for this post was sourced from Thunderballs.org.

 Iconic Alternatives uses affiliate links to generate revenue.
 If you choose to purchase a product after clicking a link, I may receive a commission from the merchant at no extra cost to you.
 You can learn more about our use of affiliate links here.

 5 thoughts on “Style Icons and the Classic Navy Peacoat”